BertalanD/dotfiles/README.md

 This includes environmental variables that are required by other configurations and a couple of common shell aliases.
 More specifically:
 - aliases `vim` commands to `nvim` if installed
-- sets XDG directories and default applications via environment variables, like:
+- sets XDG directories and default applications via environment variables and MIME handlers, like:
   - editor: neovim or vim
   - browser: brave
   - reader: zathura